bman-method/bman-dev-agent/tasks.md

 - [x] TASK-18: README alignment with B-MAN Method
 Read bman-method.md and enhance readme.md to specify how this tool aligns with the method.

+- [ ] TASK-19: Stop when blocked tasks exist
+If any task in the tracker is blocked, the CLI should refuse to start new work and exit non-zero, telling the human to resolve the block first.

+- [ ] TASK-20: Ensure blocked/failure reasons land in commit info
+Normalize/propagate the blocked/failure reason into the commit title/body so the “why” is preserved even when the agent omits it.

+- [ ] TASK-21: Remove unused designFile config
+Delete the designFile knob from config and code paths since it isn’t used in prompts.

+- [ ] TASK-22: Split aiThoughts into structured fields
+Update the output contract and validation to require separate fields for the AI thought sections (Changes made, Assumptions, Decisions taken, Points of unclarity, Tests run).

+- [ ] TASK-23: Optional push flag
+Add a CLI flag `--push` (opt-in) that triggers git push after each task; implement the push behavior instead of a no-op, keeping push disabled by default.